Understanding Helicobacter Pylori (Hp)

 Participating in the CPW Pilot Study

-The Cancer Prevention at Work Project is dedicated to developing and implementing innovative surveillance protocols targeting infection-related cancers, including those associated with Hp, in occupational health surveillance visits through targeted pilot interventions across diverse worker groups.
+The Cancer Prevention at Work Project is dedicated to developing and implementing innovative surveillance protocols targeting infection-related cancers, including those associated with Helicobacter Pylori, in occupational health surveillance visits through targeted pilot interventions across diverse worker groups.